The Vapourer caterpillar and moth (Orgyia antigua)

-Despite being diurnal the males are recorded sufficiently often at light traps to suggest they may also be partially active at night.
+Despite being diurnal the males are recorded sufficiently often at light traps to suggest they are also partially active at night.

-Overall it is a dull chestnut brown with a white spot towards the outer edge of the forewing.
-At rest it may either take on a flat triangular posture or retract its wings into a tighter scroll.
+Overall the male Vapourer moth is a dull chestnut brown with a white spot towards the outer edge of the forewing.
+At rest it may either take on a flat triangular posture or fold its wings into a tighter scroll.

 The males pectinate antennae are used to detect pheromones given off by the females.